stuenkels/6502Rev2/README.md

 The LCD header was mirrored on this first run of boards, the GERBER files and KiCad project have been updated in the repo.

-If you want to build this PCB yourself, you can download the gerber.zip file and order it from JLCPCB or PCBWAY
+If you want to build this PCB yourself, you can download the gerber.zip file and order it from JLCPCB or PCBWAY MAKE SURE TO USE A FEMALE DB9 CONNECTOR FOR THE SERIAL PORT!!!
+The connecture in the picture is a male connector, and it does not work because the pins are in the wrong spots!